Synergy Recovery Center

 About Synergy Recovery Center

 At Synergy Recovery Center, women find a private, 10-bed escape to step away from the weight of addiction and trauma.
 By blending professional therapy with restorative tools like yoga and art, the program creates a safe space to heal.
+Women will have a minimum of 3 individual therapy sessions a week and 5 weekly group therapy sessions.
 Every part of the stay is about treating each woman with the respect and dignity she deserves.

 Protect Long-term Progress with a Stabilizing Pace